alphagov/whitehall/docs/edition_model.md

 Note, as a simplification, that concerns are not shown.
 For instance `Attachment` is actually linked to an `Attachable` which is a concern mixed in by `Publicationesque`

+There is a more detailed view of assets in the [Edition Asset Model](asset_management/edition_asset_model.md) document.

 ## Document

 A document represents all iterations of a publishable document in Whitehall.
 It stores the main document type, the `content_id` which links it to the [Publishing API](https://github.com/alphagov/publishing-api/blob/main/docs/model.md#content_id) and the slug, used to locate the document in web pages.